Eight19/employee-tracer/README.md

 ## Description

-The Employee Tracer is a command-line application created to manage a company's employee database, using Node.js, Inquirer, and MySQL.A walkthrough video can be found via that demonstrates its functionality.
+The Employee Tracer is a command-line application created to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+A walk-through video can be found via that demonstrates its functionality.

 ## Usage